How to Answer the Interview Question “Where Do You See Yourself in 5 Years?”

 Why Do Employers Ask, “Where Do You See Yourself in 5 Years?”

-The first step in crafting a good response to The Question is understanding why employers ask it in the first place.
+The first step in crafting a good response is understanding why employers ask it in the first place.
 What information are they looking for?
 Do they really expect you to look into a crystal ball and predict your own future?

 Fortunately, employers aren’t necessarily looking for an exact answer.
 They do want to see if, in general, your career goals align with the position they are looking to fill.
 If there’s a mismatch, then employers will be reluctant to bring you on board.